jonaspleyer/cellular_raza/paper.md

 While these tools have proven to be effective for targeted research questions, they often lack the ability to be applied more generically.
-Nevertheless, core functionalities such as numerical solvers, storage solutions or domain decomposition methods could be shared between models
+Nevertheless, core functionalities such as numerical solvers, storage solutions or domain decomposition methods could be shared between models.
-.
 In order to address this issue and construct models from first principles without any assumptions regarding the underlying complexity or abstraction level, we developed `cellular_raza`.